Keyboard shortcuts

 • -vv: Show detailed calculations with formulas and intermediate values

-• -vvv: Show all debug information including entropy metrics, role detection, and cache hits
+• -vvv: Show all debug information including entropy metrics and role detection

 Note: Verbosity flags affect terminal output only.
 JSON and markdown formats include all data regardless of verbosity level.